dwsajbi978dsauuhbniytvdsa/HTML5-Universal-Speed-Hack-PLUS/README.md

 Features:
 - Speed up to 25x
 - Easier speed selection on the slider (0.05 steps)
-- Unnecessary code removed
+- Unnecessary code removed  + Simplified design

-- Simplified design
+-- To change the speed cap search for "max speed" in main.js --